Saturday, 31 December 2016

 Monday, 5 December 2016

 In the early 80s Factory signed lots of bands who sounded very Factory.
 Many of them struggled to escape from the long shadow cast by Joy Division and New Order.
 Occasionally someone would produce something that stepped forward from those shadows.
 Section 25's Looking From A Hilltop, from 1984, is one of those records.
-The single release had this version on the B-side, produced by Bernard Sumner and Donald Johnson from ACR, it is years ahead of itself.
+The single release had this version on the B-side, produced by Bernard Sumner and Donald Johnson from ACR (as Be Music), it is years ahead of itself.
 A pulsing bassline, percussion and drum machine way up front, with layers of synths, guitars and noises and hard to hear vocals.
 It is one of Factory's most startling moments and despite being eight minutes long it never feels like it.
 Various underground djs and left of the dial radio stations in the States picked up on it pushing it further onwards.
 From Blackpool too.
 Kiss me quick.

 Looking From A Hilltop (Megamix)